-Yoto Mini Player
+3. Yoto Mini Player

 The Yoto mini has all of the same features as the Yoto player but in an adorable hand-held version.
 The Yoto Mini player is perfect for traveling on an airplane with a baby.

-Jooki Music and Stories Player
+4. Jooki Music and Stories Player

-This might be the simplest player for the youngest listeners– no Internet required!
-Juce place of of the 5 pre-loaded magnetic discs that stick to the base.
+This might be the simplest player for the youngest listeners with no Internet required.
+It comes with five pre-loaded magnetic discs that stick to the base.
 Click the pictures to change tracks.

 With its sturdy design (though it might be thrown far with the handle by energetic kids like mine 🤣), this player is a winner.
-It includes stories, favorite songs, lullabies, and even white noise options.
+It includes stories, favorite songs, lullabies, and white noise options.